 Everything is data-driven, no more guessing

 Why the new way of doing things works

 It's granular.
 This data allows you to know, down to the street corner, which areas will see the most future growth and appreciation.

 It is very difficult to gather this data, so if you're using it you gain a massive competitive advantage over every other investor.

 We use over 50 leading indicators to predict property appreciation at the block level.
-This provides investors with the highest returning investment properties in the world that, based on historical results, appreciate 22X more than the market average.

 Below are a few examples of indicators we currently use.